milko/OntologyWrapper/Library/Documentation/files/OntologyWrapper/DocumentObject.php.txt

  * The class features a method that should be used to manage object data members, the
  * {@link manageProperty()} method should be used to set, retrieve and reset object
  * properties.
  *
+ * The class features a static method, {@link ArrayObject2Array}, that can be used to
+ * convert a structure of nested {@link ArrayObject} instances into a nested array, this
+ * will be useful when normalising objects for persisting.
+ *
  *	@author		Milko A. Škofič <m.skofic@cgiar.org>
  *	@version	1.00 10/01/2014